dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 The name is used to refer to the pane, both from within the frame definition itself, and from other code.
 The pane definition includes code to create the interface element.
-A pane specification also includes a place to declare a local variable that can be used within the pane’s definition to refer to the surrounding frame.
+A pane specification also includes a place to declare a local variable that can be used within the pane's definition to refer to the surrounding frame.

 The following code fragment defines the two buttons, the text field, the